Thereisnospon/CodeView/READ_ENGLISH.md

 this code snippet both have a same class "code"

-you can hightlight theme by two ways:
+you can hightlight them by two ways:

 ```java